Frequently Asked Questions for Spas

 - The 12 oz.
 Pure Enzymes for Spas is a spa enzyme treatment that is applied once a month.

 - The 2 oz.
 Spa Enzyme Concentrate (little blue bottle) is a concentrated enzyme treatment that is applied at 1 cap full every other week.

 - Both are enzymes.
 Both are equally as effective as the other.

 - The 12 oz.
 Pure Enzymes for Spas is our easiest enzyme treatment to use, adding one full bottle once a month.

 - The 2 oz.
 Spa Enzyme Concentrate is more cost efficient, but can become burdensome when trying to remember which week to add it.
-We recommend starting out with the Pure Enzymes for Spas to make starting up your spa easier.
-However, you do not need to start with the 12 oz. again, even after a drain and refill.
+If you choose to use the 2 oz.
+Spa Enzyme Concentrate, we recommend using the Pure Enzymes for Spas for the first month to make starting up your spa easier.
+However, you do not need to start with the 12 oz. bottle again after draining and refilling your spa.

 Q – What about filtration?

-- You should set your filtration for 8 hours/day in the first month or any time the water is cloudy.
+- You should set your filtration for 8 hours/day for the first month when starting on our enzymes or any time the water is cloudy.

-- After the first month, you can slowly back down to no less than 4 hours/day as long as your water remains clear.
-If it does not stay clear, bump the amount of filtration hours up.
+- After the first month on our enzymes, and the water is clear, you can slowly back your filtration hours down to no less than 4 hours/day, as long as your water remains clear.
+If it does not stay clear, bump the amount of filtration hours up a little more.

 - Check your owner’s manual or the manufacturer's website for directions on adjusting your filtering times.

 Q – How often should I clean the filters?

-- You should clean your hot tub filters 1x/week for the first 4-6 weeks, or until water clears, with a garden hose and pressure nozzle.
+- You should clean your hot tub filters 1x/week for the first 4-6 weeks with a garden hose and pressure nozzle.

-- After that time, if your water is clear, clean every 2 weeks.
+- After that time, if your water is clear, clean your filters every 2 weeks with a garden hose.
+A special filter cleaner is not necessary.

-- If your filters ever do not come back to white or if they have any kind of odor, soak for 1 hour in 1 cup of bleach or vinegar, per filter, and enough water to cover the filter.
+- If, after cleaning your filters, they do not come back to white or if they have any kind of odor, soak for 1 hour in 1 cup of bleach or vinegar, per filter, and enough water to cover the filter.
+Then rinse and replace.